anjali2091/Time-Table/README.md

 protrude-o-html
+Time-table
+Bio-data Form
-Created a Time-Table using basics of html
+Created a Time-Table and Bio-fata form using basics of html